Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Experiments

 Since explanatory capabilities are largely absent in specialized chemical models, we benchmarked Retro-Expert against general LLMs on the USPTO-50K test set.
 These baseline models were explicitly prompted to generate a step-by-step rationale.
-The evaluation combines automatic scoring using GPT-4o with expert human assessment.
-For the human evaluation, we recruited three independent evaluators, each with experience in synthetic organic chemistry.
+The evaluation combines GPT-4o automatic scoring with human assessment by three independent experts in synthetic organic chemistry.

-We design three core metrics: (1) Mechanism Accuracy (MA): The alignment of the described reaction mechanism with established chemical principles; (2) Factual Correctness (FC): The degree of factual errors in chemical knowledge within the reasoning process; and (3) Logical Consistency (LC): The logic coherence and soundness of the reasoning process.
-All evaluation metrics was scored on a 1 to 5 point scale, with 5 being the best.
-Each metric includes a corresponding definition with detailed evaluation criteria.
-(See Appendix for detailed criteria).
+We design three core metrics: (1) Mechanism Accuracy (MA): The alignment of the described reaction mechanism with established chemical principles; (2) Factual Correctness (FC): The accuracy of chemical knowledge within the reasoning process; and (3) Logical Consistency (LC): The logical coherence and soundness of the reasoning.
+Each metric was scored on a 1–5 scale (5 being the best), with definitions and detailed criteria provided in the Appendix~\ref{app:reasoning process evaluation}.

-{\textit{\textbf{Retro-Expert Delivers Credible Reasoning Superior to General LLMs.}}} As detailed in Table~\ref{tab:thinking-eval}, Retro-Expert achieves scores near or above 4.0 in the automated GPT-4o assessment, significantly outperforming the general LLM baselines.
-This strong performance was largely corroborated by human experts, who awarded high scores for Mechanism Accuracy (MA) and Logical Consistency (LC), confirming that Retro-Expert generates clear, coherent, and mechanistically plausible reasoning pathways.
-Interestingly, our analysis revealed a notable discrepancy in the Factual Correctness (FC) metric, where human experts assigned a more moderate score (3.69) than the automated assessment.
-This discrepancy reveals that while the model’s reasoning process is robust, it can occasionally make minor factual errors.
+{\textit{\textbf{Retro-Expert Delivers Credible Reasoning Superior to General LLMs.}}} As detailed in Table~\ref{tab:thinking-eval}, Retro-Expert achieves scores above 4.0 in the automated GPT-4o assessment, significantly outperforming the general LLM baselines.
+This strong performance was largely corroborated by human experts, who awarded high scores for MA and LC, confirming that Retro-Expert generates clear, coherent, and mechanistically plausible reasoning pathways.
 These demonstrated capabilities are crucial for enhancing the transparency and interpretability of the prediction process, fostering greater trust in its real-world application.